Somewhere Over the Ocean

 “Testing… Testing… Can you hear me?”
 The artificial-sounding voice emanated from the green-scaly alien.

 A’loo’loo flipped her powerful blue tail in delight.
 “Yes!” she sang out.
 “Welcome to Oceanica!
 This is our Senatorial Master–” she pointed a flipper at him, “–and I’m the scientist you were talking with before.
-Are you ready for a tour of our fine capitol city?”
+Are you ready for a tour of our fine capital city?”

 The Senatorial Master snorted through his baleen.
 He was clearly picturing how long it would take to escort these awkward creatures about.
 “Tell you what,” he said.
 “Take your time on the tour.
 A feast is prepared in your honor in the senate chambers — I’ll see you all there.”